Height pairings for algebraic cycles on the product of a curve and a surface: Unramified calculation

 \section{Unramified calculation}

-Now we assume that $K=k(B)$ is the function field of an algebraic curve $B$ over an algebraically closed field, and $f: C\emb S$ an embedding from a smooth and proper curve to a smooth and proper surface over $K$.
+Now we assume that $K=k(B)$ is the function field of a smooth and projective curve $B$ over an algebraically closed field $k$, and $f: C\emb S$ an embedding from a smooth and proper curve to a smooth and proper surface over $K$.
 We assume that $d:=\deg f^*f_*C\ne 0$.
 As in \S\ref{sec-ad}, let $e=f^*f_*C/d\in \Ch^1(C)$ of degree $1$, and define a homologically trivial cycle

-We want to compute its heights when $f$ extend to a morphism $\bar f: \CC\lra \CS$ of a smooth and proper curve over $B$ to a smooth and proper surface over $B$.
+We want to compute its heights when $f$ extends to a morphism $\bar f: \CC\lra \CS$ of a smooth and proper curve over $B$ to a smooth and proper surface over $B$.
 Denote